kiforks/prettier-config/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

-Brief description of the changes introduced by this merge request, focusing on updates or improvements to the Prettier configuration or related formatting behavior (no more than 150 chars).
+Briefly describe the changes introduced by this merge request (e.g., updated Stylelint rules, dependency upgrades, bug fixes).
+Limit to 150 chars.

-## Related Tickets & Documents

-- Related Prettier Issue or Proposal [link]
-- Closes tasks or bugs [link to Jira or GitHub issue]

 ## Checklist

-- [ ] All formatting rules have been tested locally with `prettier --check "<your-files-glob>"`.
+- [ ] **Clear and concise description** of the changes.
-- [ ] Updated Prettier configuration (`.prettierrc` or equivalent) if changes were made.
+- [ ] **Changelog updated** (if the changes affect users).
+- [ ] **Code review completed** for readability and maintainability.
+- [ ] **Impact assessment** done to identify potential side effects.
-- [ ] Documentation updated (if necessary) to reflect new or modified formatting rules.
+- [ ] **Documentation updated** if the changes alter usage or behavior.

-- [ ] Changes do not introduce any known conflicts with existing formatting rules.
+## Related Issues/Tickets (Optional)

+- Related Issue/Proposal: [Link]
+- Closes: [Link to GitHub Issue or Jira Ticket]

-## Screenshots
+## Screenshots/Outputs (Optional)

-Attach relevant screenshots, code snippets, or terminal outputs demonstrating the changes (optional).
+Add relevant screenshots, code snippets, or terminal outputs to demonstrate changes (if applicable).

-## Additional Notes
+## Additional Notes (Optional)

-Any additional information or context about the changes made in this merge request.
-E.g. reasoning behind adding a specific rule, plugin updates, or refactoring related to Prettier (optional).
+Provide context, reasoning, or any additional details regarding the changes.
+For technical updates (e.g., package upgrades), specify the reason for the change.